 Consider prescribed rate spousal loans

 The current prescribed rate on spousal loans is 1%, and this remains in effect for the duration of the term of the loan.
-Any loans created from April 1, 2018 to June 30, 2020 will use a 2% prescribed rate throughout the loan.
-However, loans created after June 30, 2020 will use the 1% rate.
+The 1% prescribed rate loan was effective starting July 1, 2020.

 Spousal loan arrangements permit individuals who have a higher tax rate to split income with individuals who have a lower tax rate.
+If set up properly, the prescribed rate in effect at the time of entering spousal loan arrangement will endure throughout the arrangement despite any changes to the prescribed rate.
 Payment of the accrued interest expense is due by January 30 of the following year to preserve eligibility for deductibility (for the paying spouse) and to avoid the spousal attribution rules.
 Also remember that the interest must be included as income for the lending spouse.

 Maximize grants on Registered Education Savings Plan (RESP) contributions

 Government grants on RESP contributions depend on the age of the beneficiary.
 The maximum amount of the basic Canada Education Savings Grant (CESG) that can be received on RESP contributions made in a beneficiary’s name in a given year is $1,000.
 The maximum CESG that can be received in a child’s lifetime is $7,200.
 To ensure the maximum CESG amount is received, contributions in a child’s name must begin no later than age 11.
 In addition, a minimum amount of contributions must be made before a child reaches age 16; otherwise, contributions made while the child is 16 or 17 will not be eligible for the CESG.